radiusculling/radiusculling/README.md

 I am @radiusculling
-I'm obsessed with AutoHotkey
+I'm obsessed with AutoHotkey.
-although sometimes I'm forced to use a different language
+Sometimes I'm forced to use a different language